John Beresford, 4th Marquess of Waterford

 Reverend John de la Poer Beresford, 4th Marquess of Waterford (27 April 1814 – 6 November 1866) was an Irish peer and Church of Ireland minister.

 Beresford was the third son of the Henry Beresford, 2nd Marquess of Waterford and his wife, Susanna.
 He was educated at Eton and Trinity College, Cambridge.
-He later entered the ministry and was the incumbent of Mullaghbrack, County Armagh and a Prebendary of St Patrick's Cathedral, serving under his uncle, Lord John.
+He later entered the ministry and was the incumbent of Mullaghbrack, County Armagh and a Prebendary of St Patrick's Cathedral, serving under his uncle, Lord John Beresford.

-On 20 February 1843, he married Christiana Leslie, daughter of Charles Powell Leslie II.
+On 20 February 1843, he married Christiana Prudence Elizabeth Powell Leslie, daughter of Colonel Charles Powell Leslie, of Castle Leslie, Glaslough, County Monaghan.
 They had five sons: